 Superficial, subcutaneous, cerebral and disseminated or systemic infections.
-The site of infection of phaeohyphomycosis is the blood, lung, heart, skin, brain, kidney, liver, spleen, lymphonodes, bones and joints while the muscle was a less reported site (Revankar et al., 2002).
-Its mortality rate is high both for immunocompetent individuals and more for immunocompromised patients.
-Both men and women are affected.
-Some of the virulence factors associated with the causative organism production of is melanin the (dihydroxynaphthalene melanin) and other enzymes like proteases, peptidases and hyaluronidases.
+The site of infection of phaeohyphomycosis is the blood, lung, heart, skin, brain, kidney, liver, spleen, lymphonodes, bones and joints while the muscle was a less reported site (Revankar et al., 2002). rate is high both Its mortality for immunocompetent individuals and for more immunocompromised patients.
+Both men are affected.
+Some of the virulence factors associated with the causative organism is the production of melanin (dihydroxynaphthalene melanin) and other enzymes like proteases, peptidases and hyaluronidases.